Who We Are

 • Building capacity in the fatherhood field to support and conduct well designed, scientifically valid evaluation studies among researchers and practitioners.

-• Providing technical assistance and guidance to state leaders trying to implement father inclusion strategies.
+• Providing technical assistance and guidance to state leaders and advocates trying to implement policies and programs that support the inclusion of fathers.

 Read the latest FRPN publications.